1. Home

 Trauma

-Other factors that can cause cataracts are trauma, like a cat scratching near the eye.
+Other factors that can cause cataracts are trauma, such as a cat scratching near the eye.
 Cataracts in small dogs can also be a symptom of a much larger health or vision issue, such as a degenerative eye condition.
-This is why it is so vital to get cataracts diagnosed and treated as quickly as possible.
+This is why it is so vital to diagnose and treat cataracts as quickly as possible.

 How are Cataracts in Small Dogs Diagnosed?